mithi/react-philosophies/README.md

 > Try to describe that component in one sentence.
 If it is only responsible for one thing then it should be simple to describe.
 If it uses the word ‘and’ or ‘or’ then it is likely that your component failed this test.

-Check the props, states, hooks of this component as well as variables and methods declared inside the component (TThey shouldn't be too many).
+Inspect the component's states, the props and hooks it consumes, as well as variables and methods declared inside the component (They shouldn't be too many).
 Ask yourself: Do these things actually work together to fulfill the component's purpose?
 If some of them don't, consider moving those somewhere else or breaking down your big component to smaller ones.

 ### 🙈 Example
 The requirement is to display special kinds of buttons you can click to shop for items of a specific category.
 For example, the user can select bags, chairs, and food.